brettmorrisonAO5ANNEX/Image-Processor/README.md

 tool menu panel.
 - You can reload the state of my application by choosing the desired project from the dropdown ***\<options>*** and clicking the load button to the right.

+## *Phase 4: Task 2*
+image created with height (128) and width (128) mirror filter has been added to current Image previous filter has been removed negative filter has been added to current Image mirror filter has been added to current Image edit history has been cleared colorGradient filter has been added to current Image previous filter has been removed colorGradient filter has been added to current Image pixelate filter has been added to current Image image has been processed